 We will meet at 4:45 at Shaw’s Wharf.
 All vehicles must park in ball field.
 Parking fee of $4.00 per vehicle.
 In the event of rough seas, the cruise will be rescheduled; no refunds for no shows.
 FMI on directions, parking or the Hardy Boat, see www.hardyboat.com.

 Cruise tickets can be purchased online via our Merchandise page.

 In the fall and winter, PWA offers for sale several types of birdseed: black oil sunflower seeds, sunflower “meaties,” grey stripe sunflower, melody mix, thistle seed, and high-energy suet.
 All proceeds benefit PWA.
 Attract lovely songbirds to your yard all year long, and raise money for a wonderful cause at the same time!

-Winter 2017 orders are due by January 26, and seed pickup is Saturday, February 11.
-Simply download an order form and mail or drop it off with your check, made payable to Pemaquid Watershed Association.
+Autumn 2017 orders are due by October 5, and seed pickup is Saturday, October 21.
+Simply download a bird seed order form and mail or drop it off with your check, made payable to Pemaquid Watershed Association.